Digico (computer company): Digico Micro 16

 The Digico Micro 16V had a standard memory of 4k words with 950 nano second cycle time, expandable to 64k words, and able to support up to 64 external interfaces.
 It had an optional microprogrammed floating-point unit.
 The Micro 16V was supported by a simple and flexibly sized executive that could optionally support multiprogramming, disc files and teletypes.
 The Micro 16V used semiconductor memory, rather than magnetic-core memory as in the previous models.

+The instruction set architecture is single accumulator based with instructions generally having a consistent 12-bit address field.
+A direct address thus limits memory size to 4k (4096) words in the current selected memory region, named a "stack".
+Three instructions (load, store, add) permit indirect addressing where the direct address contains the 16-bit address of the operand.
+A carry register supports multi-word arithmetic; there is no integer multiply or divide instruction.
+One instruction uses the address field to specify a variety of non-addressing sub-instructions such as shift, carry manipulation and input-output.
+Floating-point arithmetic is handled by software or an optional floating-point unit with its own registers that can work in 32, 48 or 80-bit modes.